AlpacaGang/mibook13-linux-kernel-config/README.md

 # Mi Book 13 Linux Kernel Config

 ## Description
-This is a configuration for Linux kernel compilation.
+This is a configuration for Linux kernel compilation: `Linux 4.8.10-1`

 The configuration has been stipped down to include only the modules required by the system + some common modules (es. ext2/ext4 ... ).